jackl0phty/opschef-cookbook-linux-gamer/README.md

 Description
 ===========

-Primary objective of this cookbook: Install/configure things only a Linux gamer could appreciate!
+Primary objective of this cookbook: Install/configure open source games on the GNU/Linux platform.

-Seconday objective of this cookbook: Install/configure every OSS/F(L)OSS game and game server known to man!

-I know quite the daunting task, but hey, a sysadmin can dream can't he?

 Will probably focus on Debian/Ubuntu support since Linux Mint+Cinnamon is my gameing platform of choice.